Skip to content

 Battery Backup & Changing

 When it comes to battery, we had a mixed-bag experience.
-The battery size is 120 mAh which is not bad for a neckband under 1500 Rs in 2023.
+The battery size is 120mAh which is not bad for a neckband under 1500 Rs.

-We used it daily during our office commutes that’s about 3 hours and this neckband was easily able to last 3 days or you can say a total of 9 hours of battery backup.
+We use it daily during our office commutes that’s about 3 hours and this neckband last 3 days or a total of 9 hours of battery backup.
 This is a great battery backup keeping the neckband in mind.
 But now let’s talk about the glitch.

 Note: The above figures are obtained with mixed volumes as per need.

-After 9hrs of use the percentage still shows 50 percent.
-Which is certainly not the case.
+After 9 hours of use, the percentage still shows 50% doesn’t feel right.
 Instead of showing 50, it should be around 20.
 Because when it drops below 50 the neckband will need charging in the next 1 hour!

 So that’s the glitch we had with our product.
 It does not show the correct battery status.
 We bought a second unit and the results were similar.